mbuckler/personal-website/content/post/how-to-dj.md

         Most dance clubs that I am familiar with use CDJs and a mixer for their DJ hardware.
-Clubs like to use CDJ + mixer setups because they are physically more robust, they can have 4 or more audio sources (such as additional CDJs), and because individual CDJs or mixers can be replaced without needing to replace the entire system.
+Clubs like to use CDJ + mixer setups because they are physically more robust, they can have 4 or more audio sources (such as additional CDJs, analog turntables, or instruments), and because individual CDJs or mixers can be replaced without needing to replace the entire system.
 Before you dump $5k on a few CDJs though you should be aware that they also have a lot of drawbacks!
 Beyond being very expensive, CDJ + mixer setups don't typically have performance pads for cue points (sometimes limiting you to 3 cue points total), don't enable you to beatmatch by eye since each display only shows one track at a time, and are physically huge which can be real problem for folks in small apartments.
 So why would you as a bedroom DJ ever want CDJs and a mixer?
 The only real reason to do this is so that you can practice on equipment that is similar or identical to what you will be playing on live at a club.
 If you rely on many cue points and beatmatching by eye while practicing then you might be caught totally off guard when you're asked to play without those nice tools.
 The example I show below is a pair of [Pioneer CDJ-3000s](https://www.pioneerdj.com/en/product/player/cdj-3000/black/overview/) and a [Pioneer DJM-900NXS2 mixer](https://www.pioneerdj.com/en-us/product/mixer/djm-900nxs2/black/overview/).